 Due to humidity and hospitable environment microorganisms grows rapidly on cooling coils.
 These microorganisms produce sticky substances due to which a thick layer of dust sticks to the coil which results into poor heat transfer between coil and air.
 Poor heat transfer between coil and air leads to greater energy consumption.

-Installing a proper UVGI system in front of the coil kills such microorganisms, and hence it does not allow a biofilm to grow.
+Installing a proper UVGI system in front of the coil kills such microorganisms, and does not allow a biofilm to grow.
 A clean coil decreases the pressure drop across the coil which results in the following: